 B. 1.
-Leaves taken pursuant to Section A above shall be in addition to twelve (12) days accumulative sick leave to which each 12-month employee is entitled or ten (10) days accumulative sick leave to which each 10-month employee is entitled.
-Part-time employees’ sick leave shall be prorated.
+Leaves taken pursuant to Section A above shall be in addition to ten (10) days accumulative sick leave to which each full-time employee is entitled.
+Part-time employees' sick leave shall be prorated.

 2. New employees hired after the start of the school year will be allotted sick days on a prorated basis according to the following formula: 1 sick day per number of months between the date of employment and June 30th.
 New employees will be given credit for a full month if they work any time before the 15th.

-For purposes of this article, a part-time employee’s day shall be defined as the number of hours normally worked daily by that employee.
+D. For purposes of this Article, a part-time employee's day shall be defined as the number of hours normally worked daily by that employee.

 E. Professional Day/School Business Day

-1. A professional day is to be defined as a day requested by the employee and approved by the immediate supervisor and Superintendent to attend a workshop, conference, seminar, observation, etc., outside of the school district.
+1. A professional day is to be defined as a day requested by the teacher and approved by the immediate supervisor and superintendent to attend a workshop, conference, seminar, observation, etc., outside of the school district.
 It is non-chargeable to any other leave under this Article.

-2. A school business day is to be defined as a day on which the Superintendent requests an employee to attend any of the above activities outside of the district.
+2. A school business day is to be defined as a day on which the administration requests a teacher to attend any of the above activities outside of the district.
 It is non-chargeable to any other leave under this Article.

-3. Attendance at meetings by administrators within the district will be considered no different than a regular school day.
+3. Attendance at meetings by teachers within the district will be considered no different than a regular school day.

-4. Administrators presenting outside of school who receive no compensation for the presentation will be granted a professional day for said presentations provided they occur during the regularly scheduled school day and are approved by the Superintendent.
+4. Teachers presenting outside of school who reeive no compensation for the presentation will be granted a professional day for said presentations provided they occur during the regularly scheduled school day and are approved by the Superintendent.

 The Board shall establish a Sick Leave Bank for all members of the Association.
 This bank is established to provide compensable leave coverage to bargaining unit members who are absent for an extended period due to catastrophic illness or injury.
 This bank shall operate in accordance with the following rules and regulations.

-1. A unit member with thirty (30) days accumulated sick leave may donate to the Sick Leave Bank.
-Sick days from the current year’s allotment of sick days may not be donated.
-Written notice must be given of the employee’s desire to donate a minimum of one (1) day from accumulated sick days or personal days during the enrollment period, prior to any member’s request to utilize the Sick Leave Bank.
+1. An Association member with thirty (30) days accumulated sick leave may donate to the Sick Leave Bank.
+Sick days from the annual allotment of ten (10) days may not be donated.
+Written notice must be given to the employees desiring to donate a minimum of one (1) day from accumulated sick days or personal days during the enrollment period, prior to any member’s request to utilize the Sick Leave Bank.
 The annual enrollment period shall be from June 1 to June 30.
 The contributed sick day(s) will be deducted from the employee’s accumulated sick or personal leave on July 1.

 5. A member’s utilization of the sick bank shall be subject to the approval of the Board.